 A. No. Applying for an FFL is an individual decision.
 The Associate of Science in Firearms Technology degree and the Advanced Gunsmithing Certificate programs do offer a Shooting Sports Management course designed to introduce students to the practices, rules, and laws that govern the operation of firearms repair and sales businesses so that they can decide what type(s) of FFL would be the best for them.

-A. While SDI doesn’t currently provide individualized career placement, students in the Associate of Science in Firearms Technology degree and the Advanced Gunsmithing Certificate programs can take advantage of the field study opportunities SDI has put in place.
+A. SDI doesn’t provide individualized career placement.
+However, students in the Associate of Science in Firearms Technology degree and the Advanced Gunsmithing Certificate programs may be able to take advantage of the field study opportunities SDI has put in place.
 These are designed to provide documented, hands-on experience to enhance the student’s background, providing a competitive advantage when pursuing career opportunities.
+Please email firstname.lastname@example.org for eligibility information.
 SDI does not guarantee job placement for any student.